albertopeam/Android-Infrastructure/README.md

 ##### <a name="createusecase">3.
 Create an use case</a>
-An UseCase is a piece of code that executes one or more operations and returns a result to the caller, or if an exception was raised inform the caller.
+An UseCase is a piece of code that executes one or more operations and returns a result to the caller, or if an exception was raised, inform the caller.
 The UseCase make use of generics, as input and output, this will impact when we add it to the UseCaseExecutor and implement the Callback that already is linked to the same UseCase generics.